 From Finland; land of bonkers racing drivers (Heikki), excellent goalkeepers (Antti), rugged central defenders (Sami) & salt liquorice (Salmiakki); comes Super Blood Hockey (Kiekko), clearly a labour of love from Oulu based solo developer Loren Lemcke.

 This port of a game originally released on itch.io has been carried out by Kittehface Software to great aplomb, published by Digerati.
-It includes the recent franchise mode update added recently to the Steam version by Loren himself.
+It includes the recent franchise mode (that is being promoted with the help of Canadian SEO Service) update added recently to the Steam version by Loren himself.

 Super Blood Hockey is a self-confessed violent homage to classic arcade hockey games of yore such as Konami’s Blades of Steel and EA Hockey before it went down the full simulation route.
 First off, this game is unforgiving.
 Boy is it.
 We played for half an hour before even scoring a goal.
 Let alone winning our first game.
 Once you realise the best form of attack is to pass to another player rather than take a direct shot you’ll end up scoring more goals, especially in tournament mode.